aa2il/pyKeyer/README.md

        - Test with:
            - conda list

+   - To blow away a work environment and start over:
+       - conda deactivate
+       - conda remove -n work --all

 3) Create a working enviroment for ham radio stuff:
    - Check which python version we have:
        - conda list